 Beautiful eyebrows that make a statement can increase your confidence and accentuate your eye makeup.
 In the 90s and early 2000s, it was all about thin eyebrows.
 Now, thick, well-groomed eyebrows are back!

-If you have thin eyebrows, you may want to add more volume but are struggling to know where to start.
+If you have thin eyebrows, you may want to add more volume but struggle to know where to start.

-Today, we’re going to be breaking down both eyebrow trends and hopefully letting you decide which one is best for you!
+Today, we will break down both eyebrow trends and hopefully let you decide which is best for you!

 What is Brow Lamination?

 A newish eyebrow trend that has taken the internet by storm, Brow Lamination is a Russian treatment that basically perms your eyebrows.
 The difference to a regular perm is that it does not involve any curling.
 Instead, a setting lotion is used to shape your eyebrows in the desired direction and shape.

 Using Brow Lamination, you can make your eyebrows look fuller.